- What Is Generative AI, Really?

 - Newer generative systems can remember past interactions, goals, or user preferences over time.

-- This leads to more helpful AI “agents” not just tools, but assistants that can reason and act.
+- This leads to more helpful AI “agents”, not just tools, but assistants that can reason and act.

 Use Cases: